calebhkelley/calebhkelley/README.md

 ## 👤 About Me

-I study how the sounds we produce reflect and construct who we are.
-As a sociolinguist focused on Hispanic communities, I examine how phonetic variation serves as a tool for expressing gender, sexuality, and cultural identity.
+I decode the social meaning hidden in speech patterns.
+As a sociolinguist specializing in Hispanic communities, I investigate how phonetic variation becomes a powerful tool for identity construction—particularly around gender, sexuality, and cultural belonging.

 My work bridges usage-based linguistic theory with computational approaches.
 I use Python and R to analyze large-scale phonetic datasets, applying these tools to projects in machine learning, second language acquisition, and educational technology.